Build Your Tableau CRM Dataset

 - Complete your registration, and set your password and challenge question.

-You are logged in to your Analytics Developer Edition org and redirected to the Setup page.
+- Click Save.
+You are logged in to your Tableau CRM Developer Edition org and redirected to the Setup page.

 Way to go!
 You now have a Salesforce org!
 Let's jump right in.

 Before we can create a story, we need the data we want to analyze.
-We’ve prepared a file with the necessary data to create a dataset for the auto parts company in our example.
+We’ve prepared a file with sample data for the auto parts company in our example.
 Download the CSV file called APdist.csv and save it to your computer.

 - In your new DE Org, switch to Lightning Experience (if you have not already done so).

-- In the file-selection window that opens, find the CSV file—APdist.csv—you downloaded, select it then click Next.
+- In the file-selection window that opens, find the CSV file—APdist.csv—you downloaded, select it, and then click Next.

+- Select the app where you want to create the dataset.
 By default, Analytics Studio selects your My Private App.
-To change an app, click the cross on it and select a different one.
+To change an app, click the cross on it, and select a different one.